kimtth/awesome-azure-openai-llm/README.md

   1. Used GPT-4 to generate a dataset of instruction-api pairs for fine-tuning Gorilla.
   1. Used the abstract syntax tree (AST) of the generated code to match with APIs in the database and test set for evaluation purposes.

-  > Another user asked how Gorilla compared to LangChain; Patil replied: Langchain is a terrific project that tries to teach agents how to use tools using prompting.
+  > Another user asked how Gorilla compared to LangChain; Patil replied: LangChain is a terrific project that tries to teach agents how to use tools using prompting.
 Our take on this is that prompting is not scalable if you want to pick between 1000s of APIs.
 So Gorilla is a LLM that can pick and write the semantically and syntactically correct API for you to call!
-A drop in replacement into Langchain! [cite](https://www.infoq.com/news/2023/07/microsoft-gorilla/) [04 Jul 2023]
+A drop in replacement into LangChain! [cite](https://www.infoq.com/news/2023/07/microsoft-gorilla/) [04 Jul 2023]

 - [Meta: Toolformer](https://arxiv.org/abs/2302.04761): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2302.04761)]: Language Models That Can Use Tools, by MetaAI [git](https://github.com/lucidrains/toolformer-pytorch) [9 Feb 2023]
 - [ToolLLM](https://arxiv.org/abs/2307.16789): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2307.16789)]: : Facilitating Large Language Models to Master 16000+ Real-world APIs [git](https://github.com/OpenBMB/ToolBench) [31 Jul 2023]